opnsense/docs/source/history/thefork.rst

 Transparency
 -------------
 A real concern with pfSense is transparency.
-Since Netgate bought the majority share of pfSense and renamed the company to ESF it has been difficult to understand the direction they want the project to go.
-Removing the tools from github without prior warning and using the brand name to fence off competitors has scared quite a lot of people.
+Since Netgate bought the majority share of pfSense and renamed the company to ESF, it has been difficult to understand the direction they want the project to go.
+Removing the tools from GitHub without prior warning and using the brand name to fence off competitors has scared quite a lot of people.
 Also the license had changed for no apparent reason…

 Restore a firm open source project
 ----------------------------------
-With OPNsense we have restored a stable project with clear goals and a very simple license that is suitable for forking and making OEM versions.
+With OPNsense, we have restored a stable project with clear goals and a very simple license that is suitable for forking and making OEM versions.
 We think a community project is there for all to use and work with.